 Tens of thousands of Lebanese have gathered in Beirut to mark the 3rd death anniversary of former PM Rafik Hariri.
 The city is under tight security after the recent assassination of a top Hezbollah leader in Syria.
 S. Khoury reports.

 Tens of thousands of supporters of the anti-Syrian parliamentary majority gathered in the rain on Beirut's Martyrs' Square Thursday to commemorate the third anniversary of the assassination of former Prime Minister Rafik Hariri.
-Later Thursday, supporters of the Shia group Hezbollah, aligned with the pro-Syrian minority, to pay their respects to Imad Moughnieh, who was killed in a car bombing in Syria on Tuesday.

 The square has been under strict security lockdown since Wednesday night.
 The country has been without a president since Nov.
 24, and the factions' inability to agree on a candidate has raised fears of the kind of conflict that divided the country for years during the Lebanese civil war (1975-1990).

 In the three years since Hariri's death, several Lebanese politicians, journalists and security officials have been killed in bomb attacks.
 The Lebanese majority has accused Syria of being behind the attacks.

 A peaceful demonstration

 Thursday's commemoration was organised by the anti-Syrian “March 14” alliance, which accuses